claustromaniac/poop/README.md

 3. `null`: in practice, this denies access to the resource, but this way is discouraged.
 The recommended way is to not include an `Access-Control-Allow-Origin` header at all.
 4. no header: access is denied.

 When the client reads the response headers, the request succeeds or fails based on the presence or absence of the `Access-Control-Allow-Origin` header (and its value).
-If the request did not include credentials, it only succeeds if the value of that header is either #1 or #2 (as listed above).
-If it did include credentials, it only succeeds is the value is #1.
+If the request did not include credentials, it only succeeds if the value of that header corresponds to either #1 or #2 (as listed above).
+If it *did* include credentials, the value must correspond to #1.

 ### 🔵 How does this extension work?